 Again, credit unions are designed to serve their members, not owners and shareholders.
 As such, they may be slightly more inclined to help you out.

 To conclude our discussion of banks vs. credit unions, let’s briefly discuss the most common questions we see about the differences between banks and credit unions.

 Both banks and credit unions insure your money up to $250,000 per institution.
 They also both generally employ sound IT security and safety measures.
 As a result, there isn’t much of a difference between the two in terms of security.
 You should be safe at either institution.

-Not everyone is able to join a credit union.
+A pertinent con, not everyone is able to join a credit union.
 In order to maintain their special status, they are required by law to restrict their membership to certain groups of people.

 Each credit union is different.
 To learn the membership criteria of a specific credit union, you’ll need to visit its webpage to see its membership rules or contact the credit union directly.
 In general, however, most credit unions restrict membership to people who: